0joseDark/-mysql-guest-list-0/English-README.md

-Here is the translated version of the file into English:

----

 ### Guide to Setting Up the Environment and Running the Script

 Here is a detailed guide to set up the environment on Windows 10 and run the guest management script: